qirashi/dvpl_go/README_EN.md

     - `0` - `none`
     - `1` - `lz4hc`
     - `2` - `lz4`
+- `-ignore` is a list of file templates that should be ignored.
+(Files and extensions will not be processed)
-- `-ignore` & `-ignore-compress` - A comma-separated list of file patterns to ignore.
+- `-ignore-compress` - A list of file templates that will be forcibly compressed to type 0.
+(For example, `*.webp')
+- `-filter` - A list of template files to be processed.
+(Only files and extensions that will be processed are the reverse of `-ignore`)
+    - For example, you need to unpack only `*.webp` and `*.txt` into a separate folder.
+    - It will look like this: `dvpl -d -i ./in -o ./out -filter "*.webp,*.txt" -keep-original -m 4`
     #### Supported wildcard characters:
     - `*` — Any number of characters (except `/`).
     - `?` — One character.